Red Caboose GP9 Frame in Aluminum vs Brass

 Aluminum vs Brass, I have seen some debate over the years touting brass as a superior frame material, but I have to disagree!

 My chosen material for machining GP9 frames is 6061-T6 Aluminum alloy and for good reason.
 Some argue that the brass frame being sold by others is a better solution because it adds additional weight, but that is a short-sighted argument.
+In reality, flat brass frames raise the profile of the locomotive significantly, to me, that alone negates any benefit of additional weight gain.

 Relief Pockets and Bolsters

-The bolsters included with the original GP9 kit, seen in the image below, were designed to mount on the top side of the plastic frame.
 The relief pockets I have machined into the aluminum frame allow space for the locomotive trucks to rotate without rubbing the frame.
 As a result, the trucks sit lower on the frame and give the locomotive a more prototypical stance.

 In addition to the relief pockets for the trucks, I have added relief pockets along the sides of the frame.
 These side frame reliefs let the frame tuck under the locomotive shell and create the side profile of the steel beam that can be seen in the section drawing of a prototype GP9 underframe.